-Last year, PHD student Bethany Rose Lamont started looking for an outlet through which she could convey her experiences with suicidal thoughts beyond "depressing, unsettling" tweets and personal essays.
-So she posted a question on Twitter asking whether there would be any interest in a zine focused on mental health issues, examined through a feminist-queer intersectional lens.
+Last year, PHD student Bethany Rose Lamont started looking for an outlet to express her experiences with suicidal thoughts beyond "depressing, unsettling" tweets and personal essays.
+So she posted a question on Twitter: whether there would be any interest in a zine focused on mental health issues, examined through a feminist-queer intersectional lens.

 VICE: Making a zine is an interesting arrangement, because there's a real community angle, but by its nature it can be accessed by a wider audience; do you ever feel like you have to compromise between the two groups?

 Rose Lamont: No, actually.
 Not that we don't care what people think, or anything corny like that, but rather because this is a journal created by and for people with mental health struggles.
 We all have the same motives, basically.
-Our staff is dealing with this stuff—so are our contributors, so are our readers—so it's not like there's some huge pressure for us to do an about face and start bullshitting people.
+Our staff are dealing with this stuff, so are our contributors, so are our readers, so it's not like there's some huge pressure for us to do an about face and start bullshitting people.
 We're all on the same page and that's cool.

 Is there much thought of what reception the zine gets?